 Halal Mexican cuisine is difficult to find in Singapore, meaning that this small cafe serving up a variety of unique tacos, cheesy quesadillas and ever so filling burritos is definitely a must-visit if you're in the area!
 What’s really interesting about Afterwit is that they infuse local flavours into classic Mexican cuisine.
 Some flavours include Nasi Lemak (chicken, coconut rice, sambal), Beef Briyani and even Dendeng tacos!
 Though a little on the pricey side, the rich and unique flavours totally make up for it.

 We all know and love Tipo's halal, fresh handmade artisanal flavoured pasta - now it's time to try Tipo's new venture, Tipo Gnocchi!
 Gnocchi actually isn't a type of pasta, but this Italian delicacy that uses dough and potatoes will be a favourite soon!
 Don't leave without trying the Creamy Crab, made with creamy aglio olio sauce prepared in-house daily!
-In tru Tipo fashion, you'll get to customise your own gnocchi as well!
-P.S.They are currently having a masterclass as part of HHWT's first-ever food festival, Together At The Table; you can check out our experience below!
+In true Tipo fashion, you'll get to customise your own gnocchi as well!

 Offering authentic Japanese food altered to suit the local palette, The Ramen Stall is a halal Japanese restaurant tucked away in North Bridge Road.
 The restaurant’s name is enough to give away its speciality dish but that’s not all it’s known for!
 Spice-lovers will love their Volcano Ramen which has 3 levels of spice for you to try out!
 Their Kimchi with Chicken Ramen is a Japanese-Korean fusion dish that you should try at least once too - the sourness of the kimchi adds a kick to the soup you can't get anywhere else!
 There is also an amazing range of sushi for you to choose from at this restaurant!
 Apart from commonly found sushi such as the California Roll, indulge yourselves in torched salmon sushi and torched beef sushi.
 Since they open so late, they're also perfect for any late-night supper cravings you may have!